Tyta Alba accommodation summary

 Large living dining room

-Super-king-size bedroom (accessed via steps)
+Super-king-size bedroom (accessed via steps) with roll top bath

 Bathroom with W.C

 Large garden with lawns, wooded area and views

 The garden is not fully enclosed so dogs MUST be kept on a lead.